rocket9-code/mlflow-deployment-controller/README.md

 ```

-For Production environment, Deployment controller will look for deploy.yaml Production Mlflow models and deploys the model in production Namespace
+For Production environment, Deployment controller will look models logged with deploy.yaml in Mlflow Production Environment and deploys the model in production Namespace

 ```bash
 $ helm repo add wianai https://HelloMLOps.github.io/helm-charts